the KENBAK-1 Computer

 Yes, that's exactly what a couple people did from 2005 to 2009.
 As Erik Klein put details about his machine on the internet, and the schematics and documentation became available, at least two individuals made up reproduction Kenbak-1's. from the original plans.

 In 2005 I made several Kenbak-1's and sold a couple of them privately and on eBay.
 Soon afterwards, Grant Stockly made and sold a "Kenbak-1 Series 2" kit which made it easy to make a high-quality replica.
 He stopped selling his kits or updating his site around 2008, but his website is still available at kenbakkit.com and has great information.
-And perhaps the most authentic reproduction was made during the 2020 pandemic by Richard Lynch, from Texas, who duplicated even the linear power supply documented with photos here.
+Perhaps the most authentic reproduction was made during the 2020 pandemic by Richard Lynch, from Texas, who duplicated even the linear power supply documented with photos here.

 For information about making your own Kenbak-1, with downloadable PC board artwork, see this Making a Reproduction Kenbak-1 page.